Add and post, or edit a manual journal

 Select this to display the journals on cash-based reports (like tax returns or the Cash Summary Report).

-For example, your payments basis GST Return includes journals with a GST component in the GST reporting period if you select this.
+For example, your cash basis activity statement Return includes journals with a GST component in the BAS reporting period if you select this.

 Select the journal tax setting in the Amounts are field:

 - No Tax to not apply tax to each item amount.

 - Tax Exclusive to add the tax to each item amount.

 - Tax Inclusive to include the tax with each item amount.
 The journal shows as tax exclusive when it's saved or posted.

 The tax treatment you choose and the tax rates applied affect the amounts reported in your tax return.